trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   If ``${PROJECT_NAME}_ENABLE_EXPORT_MAKEFILES`` is ``ON``, then ``Makefile.export.<PackageName>`` will get created at configure time in the build tree and installed into the install tree.
-See `TribitsBuildQuickRef`_ for details.
+See `TribitsBuildReference`_ for details.
 The TriBITS default is ``ON`` but a project can decide to turn this off by default by setting::